madanadi0305/Document_Writing_Agent/README.md

 OpenAI model: gpt-4o-mini

 # Future Scope:
-1. This app can have a gui like Codex Desktop,,Gemini
+1. This app can have a gui like Codex Desktop,Claude Desktop,Gemini
-2. This app can be productionized into a Docker Container
+2. This app can be productionized into a Docker Container and used with Database to retreive contents
 3. This app can be further used with Notion, Linkedin, Docker to broadcast and streamline content